Engaging diverse communities in collaborative racial and social justice work.

 To partner with local predominantly Black faith communities to increase their racial justice advocacy through engagement with the NAACP branch.

-Therefore the main focus of the last several months has been to shift the meetings into Black spaces and gather as many Black people from different generations at the table.
-We have also introduced the topic “Bridging the Generational Gap in the Black Church” as a focus for discussion.
+Therefore our main work for the last several months has been to shift the meetings into Black spaces and gather as many Black people from different generations at the table.
+We have been addressing the topic “Bridging the Generational Gap in the Black Church” as a focus for our work.

 Related Resource